uml-cs-nlp-sentence-completion/Sherlock/README.md

     $./sherlock --smoothed_4gram --test-only model : This will only test the model and will save the results into results folder
     $./sherlock --smoothed_4gram --eval-only : This will run evaluation.

+    $./sherlock --lsa : This will run only LSA model including training, testing, and evaluation
+    $./sherlock --lsa --train-only : This only train the LSA model
+    $./sherlock --lsa --test-only model : This will only test the model and will save the results into results folder
+    $./sherlock --lsa --eval-only : This will run evaluation.

     $./sherlock --skipgram : This will run only skip gram model including training, testing, and evaluation
     $./sherlock --skipgram --train-only : This only train the skip gram model
     $./sherlock --skipgram --test-only sg_model : This will only test the model and will save the results into results folder